Skip to main content

 Brinqa Condition Language

-This articles details the Brinqa Condition Language (BCL), differences between the Brinqa Query Language (BQL) and BCL, proper BCL syntax, and where and how to use BCL in your Brinqa Platform.
+This article details the Brinqa Condition Language (BCL), including the differences between Brinqa Query Language (BQL) and BCL, proper BCL syntax, and where and how to use BCL in your Brinqa Platform.

 What is BCL?